 Where did you go?

-Why did you choose this destination?
+Why did you choose a Dubai Mauritius package honeymoon?

 Originally, I wanted to do a Californian road trip in a convertible, all the way down the coast from San Francisco to Los Angeles, but hubby wanted a more ‘traditional’ luxury beach holiday.
 I don’t like weather that’s too hot and sticky so Mauritius in August was perfect for me.
 We spent the few days we did in Dubai purely because it saved us a lot of money by having a connecting flight, and we thought it would be an interesting place to visit!